AdobeDocs/campaign-web.en/help/v8/audience/control-group.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_email_controlgroup_extra"
 >title="Extra population"
->abstract="Another way to define a control group is to exclude a specific population from the target using an existing audience or by defining a query."
+>abstract="You can exclude a specific population from the target by selecting an existing audience, or by defining a query."

 Another way to define a control group is to exclude a specific population from the target using an existing audience or by defining a query.